llecaroz/JOCheckboxTreeTable/README.md

 JOCheckboxTreeTable
 ===========

-Java Opened source version of a TreeTable with checkboxes in the tree part
+Java Opened source version of a TreeTable with Checkboxes in the tree part

 This version is a fork from the eu.floraresearch.lablib.gui.checkboxtree (lablib-checkboxtree artifactId) Checkboxtree version 4.0-beta-1: http://essi-lab.eu/nexus/content/repositories/open.repos/eu/floraresearch/lablib-checkboxtree/4.0-beta-1/

 The Checkboxtree class is used in the Sun JTreeTable modified class for enabling Tree tables with checkboxes in the tree part.

 Bug corrections